Health-focused Management

 External Recognition regarding Occupational Health

-We are committed to working on improving health across the whole company and winning "silver certification" and "gold certification" for being an outstanding health promotion company.
-As a result of its screening, we received silver certification from the Tokyo Federation of the National Federation of Health Insurance Societies.
-The certification was granted in recognition of the Company's daily efforts in using health examination results effectively, developing an environment to improve employee health and activities that focus on diet, exercise, stopping smoking and mental health.
+We are committed to working on improving health across the whole company and aim to be an outstanding health promotion company.
+As a result of its screening, we received the silver certification from the Tokyo Federation of the National Federation of Health Insurance Societies in December 2020.
+The certification is based on the recognition of our daily efforts (utilization of health checkup results, maintenance of a health promotion environment, and activities related to diet, exercise, smoking cessation, and mental health), and we are currently working on continuing the certification for the fourth time.

 Mitsui Chemicals Receives Highest Rating for Employee Health Management from the Development Bank of Japan